gopibabus/php-docs/magic_methods/constructor_destructor.md

 $car1->wheelCount();
 ```

-## What are Realtime use cases of a Contructor?
+## What are Realtime use cases of a Constructor?

 1. Initialize the properties of a class.